 In 1886 and when Hungary was a part of the Austro-Hungarian Empire, this Neo-Gothic building was opened in order to mark the 1000th anniversary of the country.

 The Parliament building is not wonderful only from outside.
-It has an eye-catching 19 kilometers length of corridors and stairs, and 691 rooms.
-Main entrance hall and various lobbies are an amazing work of art themselves.
+It has an eye-catching 19 kilometers length of corridors and stairs and 691 rooms.
+The main entrance hall and various lobbies are an amazing work of art themselves.

 Also known as the Church of our Lady, this magnificent church is situated within the Castle Hill.
-It was built in 13th century and was used as a mosque during the reign of Turks on the city.
-After the occupation was over, this church which owns some impressive portrayals of the death of Mary, had been renovated in the Baroque style of architecture.
+It was built in the 13th century and was used as a mosque during the reign of Turks in the city.
+After the occupation was over, this church which owns some impressive portrayals of the death of Mary had been renovated in the Baroque style of architecture.

-Several historic events such as coronation of King Charles I and Emperor Franz Joseph I has occurred in the Matthias Church.
-For the latter the famous Franz Liszt composed his popular masterpiece, “The Coronation Mass”.
+Several historic events such as the coronation of King Charles I and Emperor Franz Joseph I has occurred in the Matthias Church.
+For the latter, the famous Franz Liszt composed his popular masterpiece, “The Coronation Mass”.

 If you are interested in music, there are organ concerts in the church every Sunday evening.
-Good news is they are totally free.
+The good news is they are totally free.